2une In Previews: Youth Peace Olympics

 The Youth Peace Olympics is this weekend and it is open to the public.

-The opening will take place at BREC's Hartley Vey Park on April 20.
+The opening will take place at BREC's Hartley Vey Park on Gardere Lane on April 20.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.